Hans Nibel

-Hans Nibel (31 August 1880 – 25 November 1934) was a German mechanical engineer.
+Johann "Hans" Nibel (31 August 1880 – 25 November 1934) was a German mechanical engineer.

 He was employed for more than a quarter of a century in positions of increasing influence at Benz and Cie and, after the 1926 merger, its successor entity, Daimler-Benz AG.
 He is best remembered for his time as Technical Director, a position he took over from Ferdinand Porsche following an acrimonious falling out between the company and Dr. Porsche.
 Between 1929 and 1934 Nibel was responsible for a succession of new Mercedes-Benz models of which, in commercial terms, the Mercedes-Benz W15, introduced in October 1931, was probably the most important.
 During the savage backwash from the Great Depression the W15 was relatively affordable, enabling the manufacturer to retain a major presence in the German auto market in a way that the large expensive cars with which Mercedes-Benz had increasingly been associated during the 1920s never could have done.
 (Note: In terms of unit sales on the German passenger car market, Mercedes-Benz had slumped to position 7 by 1931.
 When Nibel died in 1934 they ranked fourth, behind Opel, DKW and Adler.)